-This isn’t a casual comment like saying it’s the first time your nine–month–old male dog lifted his leg, it’s usually a response to some bizarre or tragic event—like my neighbor’s dog that slipped out of the gate yesterday, followed the family car down the street and across a busy thoroughfare.
+This isn’t a casual comment like saying it’s the first time your nine–month–old male dog lifted his leg.
+It’s usually a response to some bizarre or tragic event.
+My neighbor’s dog that slipped out of the gate, followed the family car down the street and across a busy thoroughfare.
 He didn’t make it.
 The father (mother) explained why they were so surprised by the dog’s behavior by saying the magic words— he never did that before.
 He certainly isn’t going to do that again.

 Be Prepared: Savvy Pet Ownership Revealed

 The Boy Scout motto is “be prepared.”
 If you weigh that against the “he never did that before” mantra you will instantly see which one works best.
 One assumes that any behavior a dog can do is possible.
 The other lives in a world where if it hasn’t happened yet, it doesn’t require a moment’s consideration.
 As a person involved in a dog’s life outside the immediate family, you are in a perfect position to help your clients get savvy.
 The direct benefit for them is a less frustrating and potentially much longer life with their pet.
 For you, retaining a client is a very good thing.
 Here are some suggestions of simple topics you can bring up in a conversation to get your clients thinking about what their dogs can and may do, someday.